 The thrift store or Dollar Tree may be good places to look for molds if you can’t find things around the house.
-Consider using a milk carton, and re-purpose miscellaneous food packaging like sour cream tubs that you could cut away and not worry about destroying would be great, too!
+Consider using a milk carton or re-purpose miscellaneous food packages, like sour cream or other food tubs, that you could cut away and recycle after.
 Just make sure the mold is sturdy enough to hold its shape when the concrete is poured inside.

-The process is pretty simple but kinda messy, so consider doing this outside.
+The process is pretty simple but kind of messy, so consider doing this outside.

-We are mixing the concrete in a bucket with a shovel, then pouring the mixture into a container, and then stacking the smaller container on top to make a planter mold.
+This concrete flower pot DIY requires you to mix the concrete in a bucket with a shovel, pour the mixture into the outer container, and then press the smaller container into the concrete to make a planter mold.
 You’ll want to grab some rocks from outside to place in the smaller bowl or container to weigh it down a bit.

-Once dried, overnight, or for about 24 hours, you’ll notice that the top rim will be shiny.
-I rubbed the top with sandpaper to rough it up a bit so it wasn’t so shiny, but that is personal preference.
+Once dried (overnight or up to 24 hours, depending on the size) you’ll notice that the top rim will be shiny.
+I rubbed the top with sandpaper to rough it up a bit so it wasn’t so shiny, but that is my personal preference.

-Hip Tip: Make sure to spray oil or use a paintbrush and cooking oil to cover molds before pouring concrete mix.
+Hip Tip: Make sure to spray oil or use a paintbrush dipped in cooking oil to grease the molds before pouring concrete mix.
 This step is a MUST if you’d like your dried planter to easily come out of the mold.
-I had one that I must have not oiled, and it did not want to come out at all.
+I had one that I must have not oiled, and it did not want to come out at all. 😩